kk7nc/RMDL/README.rst

     conda install --file requirements.txt

 Documentation:
 ==============

 The exponential growth in the number of complex datasets every year requires  more enhancement in machine learning methods to provide  robust and accurate data classification.
 Lately, deep learning approaches have been achieved surpassing results in comparison to previous machine learning algorithms on tasks such as image classification, natural language processing, face recognition, and etc. The success of these deep learning algorithms relys on their capacity to model complex and non-linear relationships within data.
 However, finding the suitable structure for these models has been a challenge for researchers.
 This paper introduces Random Multimodel Deep Learning (RMDL): a new ensemble, deep learning approach for classification.
 RMDL solves the problem of finding the best deep learning structure and architecture while simultaneously improving robustness and accuracy through ensembles of deep learning architectures.
 In short, RMDL trains multiple models of Deep Neural Network (DNN), Convolutional Neural Network (CNN) and Recurrent Neural Network (RNN) in parallel and combines their results to produce better result of any of those models individually.
 To create these models, each deep learning model has been constructed in a random fashion regarding the number of layers and nodes in their neural network structure.
 The resulting RDML model can be used for various domains such as text, video, images, and symbolic.
 In this Project, we describe RMDL model in depth and show the results for image and text classification as well as face recognition.
 For image classification, we compared our model with some of the available baselines using MNIST and CIFAR-10 datasets.
 Similarly, we used four datasets namely, WOS, Reuters, IMDB, and 20newsgroup and compared our results with available baselines.
 Web of Science (WOS) has been collected  by authors and consists of three sets~(small, medium and large set).
 Lastly, we used ORL dataset to compare the performance of our approach with other face recognition methods.
-These test results show that RDML model consistently outperform standard methods over a broad range of data types and classification problems
+These test results show that RDML model consistently outperform standard methods over a broad range of data types and classification problems.

 Datasets for RMDL:
 ==================